 No. There are several differences between abscesses and cysts.
 An abscess is an infection filled with pus in an area of the body caused by either a fungus or bacteria.
 There are also symptom differences between the two where a cyst grows slowly and does not cause any pain unless it is enlarged.

 If any of the following symptoms occur, you should reach out to your doctor: a sore larger than a half-inch or 1 cm across occurs.
-Suppose it starts to be painful while it enlarges.
+Also as it starts to be painful when it enlarges.
 If the sore is located near or on the groin or rectal regions.

 The size of the abscess will determine how long it will take to heal.
 Usually, it takes 1 or 2 weeks.
 To recover properly, healthy tissues have to grow from the sides and the bottom of the opening.